 - Share learning experiences (testing, focus, study skills, time management…)

 What is a mentor?
-(Second Year Students w/18 credits and legal research class completed)
+(Paralegal, Attorney, Legal Professional or 2nd-Year Students w/18 credits & legal research completed)

-A mentor shares student knowledge, wisdom, and experience with new paralegal students.
-He/she acts as a guide by listening, offering support and encouragement but does not serve as an advocate between student and instructor or administration.
+A mentor shares legal knowledge, wisdom, and experience with new paralegal students.
+He/she acts as a guide by listening, offering support and encouragement but does not serve as an advocate between student and professor or administration.

 Why would I want to be a mentor?

-You may encounter mentoring in your future career as a paralegal.
-By being exposed to mentoring now in your educational path, you will gain insight into the value of support, empowerment, and satisfaction within the paralegal profession.
-Mentoring is an opportunity to validate yourself and what you do as a student, relating your experiences with the experiences of others.
+You may encounter mentoring in your future career as a paralegal, attorney or legal professional.
+By being exposed to mentoring, you will gain insight into the value of support, empowerment, and satisfaction within the paralegal and legal profession.
+Mentoring is an opportunity to offer guidance and provide valid experience and assistance for students to develop and learn while entering the legal field.